 I’ve applied to the program.
 Now what?

 After accepting your regional placement, you’ll get your school placement, which is where you’ll be working.
-I got my school placement one week to the day after accepting my regional placement for Andalucía this past year, but it can vary based on location.
+I got my school placement one week to the day after accepting my regional placement for Andalucía, but it can vary based on location.
 Some people in other regions often wait well into July or August before they learn where, exactly, they’re going to be working.

 Your school placement comes in the form of a carta de nombramiento, which you’ll more than likely get by email (I don’t think any regions send them out as snail mail anymore).
-Keep this document because you will need it to apply for your visa, as well as for your student ID card here in Spain.
+Keep this document because you will need it to apply for your visa, as well as for your TIE card here in Spain.